-When you sell as FSBO, you take on the responsibility for every step of the home selling process.
-This is much more time-consuming than most homeowners realize before they get started selling a house by themselves.
+When you sell on your own, you take on the responsibility for every step of the home selling process.
+This is much more time-consuming than most homeowners realize before they get started.
 There are also a few essential steps that only an experienced real estate professional can complete quickly, like transferring the title.

-During the FSBO process, you will quickly discover what you are good at, what you have time for, and the importance of a service network.
-The best way to succeed at an FSBO home sale is to know the challenges ahead and prepare for them.
+During the For Sale by Owner process, you will quickly discover what you are good at, what you have time for, and the importance of a service network.
+Therefore, the best way to succeed at an FSBO home sale is to know the challenges ahead and prepare for them.

 1) Preparing the Home for Sale

 One of the most time-consuming stages in selling a home is just preparing it for sale.
 There is a long checklist to take care of ranging from home repairs to painting and staging to attract new buyers.
 Most of this must be done before you take your first photo or make the online listing.
 You will need to be prepared for the investment involved in market-ready home repairs, pre-sale renovations, and the staging process.